tytydraco/yessleep/out/My_cat_saved_my_life_twice_from_something.md

 The ball of fur that saved my life rubbed itself on my legs, purring.
 It snapped me back to reality.
 I looked down at him, and he looked back at me, expectedly.

 It was 3 am.
 I was tired.
 Everything felt heavy but I looked down at this guy, and I knew not to fight it.
-I walked back to my place, and sure as a shit, he followed suit, meowing loudly and what sounded suspiciously cranky at the same time.
+I walked back to my place, and sure as a shit, he followed, meowing loudly and what sounded suspiciously cranky at the same time.

 I walked inside, and he followed instantly.